mrsagarjain1/mrsagarjain1/README.md

 # Hi there Sagar Here 👋

-I’m passionate about exploring the intersection of **AI, automation, and problem-solving**.
-My current focus is on **LangChain**, where I experiment with connecting LLMs to real-world data, APIs, and tools to create smarter, more adaptive applications.

----

-### 🔹 What I Do
-- 🧠 AI & LLMs: Building intelligent workflows with LangChain
-- 🌐 Networking: 4+ years of experience in **OpenWRT**, **Embedded Linux**, **VPN tunneling**, **IPv6**, and **SD-WAN**
-- 🔒 Delivering **secure, high-performance firmware** and **network automation solutions**

----

-### 🔹 Beyond Tech
-When I’m not coding or solving system bottlenecks, you’ll probably find me:
+I'm a builder and a problem-solver who loves where AI meets automation.
+Right now, I'm deep in the world of **LangChain**, figuring out how to make LLMs do cool, practical things by connecting them to APIs and data.

+I've also spent the last 4+ years crafting **OpenWRT firmware** and networking solutions—think Embedded Linux, VPNs, and making networks smarter and faster.

+**When I'm not staring at a terminal:**
-- 🏋️‍♂️ Hitting the gym
+- 💪 Pushing weights at the gym.
-- 🏍️ Riding my bike on open roads
+- 🏍️ Cruising on my motorcycle.
-- 🎮 Playing FPS games
+- 🎮 Getting competitive in FPS games.
-- ♟️ Strategizing over a chessboard
+- ♟️ Outsmarting friends in chess.

----

-### 🔹 Let’s Connect
-I’m always open to collaborating or just geeking out about tech.
-Feel free to reach out and connect 🚀
+If any of that sounds interesting to you, drop me a line!
+I'm always down to chat about tech, potential projects, or the best FPS strategies.